 2004 Visiting Scholar at the Centre for Basic Research in the Social Sciences (presently the Institute for Quantative Social Science), Harvard University.

-Social Science Quarterly, European Journal of Political Economy, European Sociological Review, Public Choice, Social Polcy & Administration
+Scandinavian Journal of Economics, Social Science Quarterly, European Journal of Political Economy, European Sociological Review, Public Choice, Social Policy & Administration

 TEACHING EXPERIENCE AND COURSE EVALUATIONS